-The hourly rates are the July 1, 2017 rates multiplied by 103%.
-For administrative purposes the hourly rate are the controlling rates.
-Biweekly rates are the hourly rates multiplied by 80 and rounded to the nearest cent.
+The minimum and maximum hourly rates are the July 1, 2023 rates multiplied by 1.02.
+For administrative purposes, the hourly rates are the controlling rates.
+Biweekly rates are the hourly rates multiplied by 80.
 Annual rates are the hourly rates multiplied by 2080 and rounded to the nearest dollar.